Professor of Biology

 I teach in the Department of Biology.
-I've been at Southwestern for the past five years.
+I've been at Southwestern for the past ten years.
 Prior to coming to Southwestern, I taught at Baylor University in Waco, Texas and Connecticut College in New London Connecticut.

 PhD,University of Colorado 1980

 Professor and holder of the Lillian Nelson Pratt Chair

 Baylor University, Waco, TX Assistant Professor, Associate Professor, and Professor of Biology, 1984-2005.
 Baylor University, Waco, TX Associate Dean for Sciences, 1996-2002.
 Connecticut College, New London, CT Assistant Professor of Biology, 1980-1984.

 population genetics, ecology, and evolution; amphibian biology; science education.

 Genetics: A Conceptual Approach, a leading college textbook in genetics, now in its 6th edition.

 Genetics Essentials: Concepts and Connections, another college textbook in genetics, now in its 3rd edition.

 The Family Genetics Sourcebook, a tradebook about genetics.